GSingh2432002/kuberto/Readme.md

 ## Overview

-This is a clone of the popular design and development agency website [Cuberto]().
+This is a clone of the popular design and development agency website [Kuberto]().
 The project replicates the sleek animations, modern UI, and interactive elements of the original site using cutting-edge web technologies.

 ## Tech Stack